RabbyHub/Rabby/README.md

 # Rabby Wallet

 Rabby Wallet is an open-source browser plugin for the DeFi ecosystem, providing users with a better-to-use and more secure multi-chain experience.
+It offers a smooth multi-chain experience by automatically switching to the corresponding chain based on your visited Web3 dApp.
+Their security rule engine lets you check errors and risks before signing transactions.

 ## Install